 Lord Derby, the seventeenth, is the breeder of record for such luminaries as Phalaris, Hyperion, Swynford, Sansovino, Steadfast, Colorado, Selene, and the full brothers Pharos and Fairway.
 This is only a partial list of the many great winners and/or influential horses stemming from the great breeding operation of an icon of the turf.

 Fairway, bred in 1925, was by Phalaris – Scapa Flow by Chaucer.
 Both of Fairway’s parents were bred by Lord Derby, while the dam sire Chaucer was bred by Lord Derby’s father.
 Fairway was one of six offspring from the Phalaris/Scapa Flow union.
 The first of which was Pharos, bred in 1920, winner of fourteen stakes races including the prestigious Champion Stakes and was second to the great Papyrus in the Derby.
-Pharos would sire the great Nearco.
+Pharos went on to sire the great Nearco.
 A full sister named Fair Isle was a multi stakes winner of five races.
 The other three were St. Andrews, a non winner, Fara, a winner in her only start, and the gelded Pharillon who went unraced.

 Fairway was retired to stand at Lord Derby’s Woodlands Stud in Newmarket after what would have been his fourth season of racing.
 Lord Derby and Lampton had kept the rangy dark brown Fairway in training for his five year old season with the big aim to be the Ascot Gold Cup.
 Unfortunately, Fairway strained a tendon and never made it back to the races.

 Fair Trial was one of Fairway’s best and most influential sons to stand stud.
 Fair Trial was bred and raced by John Dewar and trained by legendary trainer Fred Darling.
 Fair Trial won seven races from nine starts.
-As a sire Fair trial would be a major branch for his sire in continuing the male line.
+As a sire Fair trial became a major branch for his sire in continuing the male line.
 He would be a leading sire and broodmare sire in England and Ireland.

-Petingo by Petition (Middle Park Stakes, Sussex Stakes etc) would sire Troy (Epsom Derby, King George VI and Queen Elizabeth Stakes, Irish Derby etc), winner of eight races from eleven starts, never finishing off the board.
+Petingo by Petition (Middle Park Stakes, Sussex Stakes etc) sired Troy (Epsom Derby, King George VI and Queen Elizabeth Stakes, Irish Derby etc), winner of eight races from eleven starts, never finishing off the board.
 Troy sired Helen Street (Irish Oaks), the dam of recently deceased leading sire Street Cry.
 Petingo would also sire Pitcairn (sire of Ela-Mana-Mou) and Irish Derby winner English Prince.

 A third good race horse and sire by Fair Trial was Palestine.
 Palestine was a grey out of Una by Tetratema, a son of The Tetrarch, and was bred by Aga Khan III.
 A top sprinter/miler, Palestine won eleven races from thirteen starts.
-His biggest victories were the 2000 Guineas, the Sussex Stakes and as a two year old the Champagne Stakes and the Middle Park Stakes.
+His important victories were the 2000 Guineas, the Sussex Stakes and as a two year old the Champagne Stakes and the Middle Park Stakes.
 His filly Palariva was a direct female line great granddaughter of Mumtaz Mahal and so therefore was in bred to The Tetrarch 4 x 4.
 Palariva won the King’s Stand Stakes among her eight lifetime stakes victories.
-As a broodmare she would produce Khairunissa, the dam of G1 winner and top sire Kalamoun.
+As a broodmare she would produce Khairunissa, the dam of group one winner and top sire Kalamoun.

 The male line descendants of Fairway were generally considered as speed oriented horses, some of which could carry their speed to the longer classic distances.
 This became spectacularly evident when two of his great grandsons, Grundy in 1975 and Shergar in 1981, won the Epsom Derby in dominating fashion.
-Both of these suburb Thoroughbreds were sired by Great Nephew, a son of Champion Stakes winner Honeyway who in turn was sired by Fairway.
+Both of these suburb thoroughbreds were sired by Great Nephew, a son of Champion Stakes winner Honeyway who in turn was sired by Fairway.
 Great Nephew won the Prix du Moulin de Longchamps and the Prix Dollar.

 Grundy won eight of eleven races with two second place finishes.
 His win in the Epsom Derby was in dominating fashion as he beat the good horse Green Dancer from France and Nobiliary, a top class filly.
-Grundy won the G1 Dewhurst Stakes as a two year old, sealing his championship honours for the division, and also won the Irish Derby and the King George VI and Queen Elizabeth Stakes.
-In the latter race he beat a fine field which included two time winner of the event Dahlia and the excellent Bustino, with whom Grundy out duelled in a stirring stretch drive considered as one for the ages.
+Grundy won the group one Dewhurst Stakes as a two year old, sealing his championship honours for the division, and also won the Irish Derby and the King George VI and Queen Elizabeth Stakes.
+In the latter race he defeated a fine field which included two time winner of the event Dahlia and the excellent Bustino, with whom Grundy out duelled in a stirring stretch drive considered as one for the ages.

 Shergar was a magnificent animal.
 He was bred in 1978 by the Aga Khan IV at Ballymany Stud Farm in County Kildare, Ireland and was trained by Michael Stoute.
 Shergar’s ten length victory in the Epsom Derby was astonishing, even more so as his then eighteen year old jockey Walter Swinburn eased him during the final sixteenth of a mile.
 Shergar would win the Irish derby by four lengths in a canter and add the King George VI and Queen Elizabeth Stakes against older horses by the same margin.
 He would finish his racing career with a disappointing fourth in the St. Leger leaving his total wins at six from eight starts with one second place.

 The Aga Khan then syndicated Shergar for approximately ten million pounds and brought him back to Ballymany for stud duty.
-This was very significant for Irish and all European breeders as the Aga had turned down many lucrative offers from top stud farms in the US, in order to have Shergar available to not only his own mares but to top mares residing in Europe as well.
-He was received to a hero’s welcome upon his return to Ireland, as only the Irish can do as they as a nation are some of the more passionate people when it comes to horses and Thoroughbreds in particular.
+This was very significant for Irish and all European breeders as the Aga had turned down many lucrative offers from top stud farms in the U.S., in order to have Shergar available to not only his own mares but to top mares residing in Europe as well.
+He was received to a hero’s welcome upon his return to Ireland, as only the Irish can do as they as a nation are some of the more passionate people when it comes to horses and thoroughbreds in particular.

-As it is well known, even by people who are not followers of Thoroughbred racing, Shergar was abducted during the late evening of February 8, 1983 from his stall at Ballymany, and even though there was a massive nationwide search, with many twists and turns and empty leads, Shergar has never been found.
+As it is well known, even by people who are not followers of thoroughbred racing, Shergar was abducted during the late evening of February 8, 1983 from his stall at Ballymany, and even though there was a massive nationwide search, with many twists and turns and empty leads, Shergar has never been found.
 It pains me to comprehend the depravity some people will reach, inflicting a mindless injustice on an animal that is not capable of understanding whatever political or social complaint they may have, and then take out their selfish act to a horse that is in no way shape or form part of their personal vendetta.
 Shergar was loved by all who knew him, not only for his racing accomplishments, but also because he was a kind and engaging horse to be around.

 The tail male line of Fairway is one of the many great achievements from the breeding program of the 17th Lord Derby.
 As a son of Phalaris, the sire considered as the foundation sire of the twentieth century, Fairway has done his part to extend the line.
 Fairway’s branch has been one of the more important and enduring branches from his legacy.
 The line has weakened in the past few years but is still in evidence today.